DrOgres/electric-state/README.md

 v0.23.0
 - UI: Added button to reset Health and Hope to maximums
 - UI: Damage can be applied to targeted tokens via chat card.
-- Added Item Detail roll down for Tension, Talents, Trauma and Traits
+- Added Item Detail roll down for Tension, Talents, Injury, Trauma and Traits

 v0.22.0
 - Changed Usable item UI to make use consistent with rollable items now clicking the item name will use it